MichaelB167/climb-buddy-front-end/README.md

 This app was created using the following:

-Front End

---   Javascript
---   HTML/CSS/SASS
---   Bootstrap
---   Handlebars.js

-Back End
+Front End: Javascript, HTML/CSS/SASS, Bootstrap, Handlebars.js

---   Ruby on Rails
+Back End: Ruby on Rails

 ## Approach Taken